Singapore Women's Association (SWA) in collaboration with other

 Public education

-Public education on the prevention of blindness, eye care, and available treatments is provided, aiming to raise awareness about the importance of regular eye check-ups.
+Public education on the prevention of blindness, eye care, and

 Community service